Minor Inclusive and Emergent Leadership: Empowering Yourself And Others To Reduce Social Inequalities

 Method of examination

-Examination is based on both a written test and written assignments.
+Examination is based on written assignments and (video) presentations.

 Composition of final grade